-36-year-old female neurologist was rounding in the hospital, when a 34-year-old male patient showed up stating she saw him 1 year ago, and would like to have her see him again.
+36-year-old female neurologist was rounding in the hospit male patient showed up stating she saw him 1 year ago, and would like to have her see him again.
 Victim agreed to see perpetrator after rounds.
 Perpetrator pulled out a kitchen cleaver, stabbed the victim multiple times.